Written vs Video Async Retrospectives: Which Works Better?

 Hybrid: Combine strengths—written for input, video for discussion or summaries

 Most teams do well with primarily written async, adding video elements when human connection or nuance is specifically needed.
+Remote teams that use structured retrospective formats report 28% higher engagement (remote work research), regardless of whether they choose written or video.

 Further Reading